mckunkel/DCDataBaseWithSpark/README.md

 # DCDataBaseWithSpark
 Java based project that utilzes [SparkSQL](https://spark.apache.org/sql/), [groot](https://github.com/gavalian/groot/), [clas12-offline software](https://github.com/JeffersonLab/clas12-offline-software), [Apache Commons](https://commons.apache.org/), [JDBC](https://en.wikipedia.org/wiki/JDBC_driver), Swing and AWT to provide a GUI for the user to visualize, categorize and document Drift Chamber (DC) wire faults for the CLAS12 detector
+### Available for Linux and MacOSX
 # Quick-Start and Reference
+## To Build
+* This is a maven project.
+* CLAS12 dependancies should be changed in the pom.xml file
+* As of writing this, there was no software management tool available to ensure this projects CLAS12 dependencies statyed upto date.
+Therefore it is recommended that the pom.mxl file be changed to point to the latest CLAS12 COATJava needed to analyze data.
+1. Clone the repository
+1. Update pom.xml to latest COATJava
+1. Perform a mvn package in the main directory of the project (i.e. where the pom.xml file is)
+1. There will be a jar file in the target directory /target/DCFaultFinderApp-jar-with-dependencies.jar
+  1. Run this jar as java -jar DCFaultFinderApp-jar-with-dependencies.jar

+* If running on the JLab cluster, this should run and show a image similar to:

 <img src="https://github.com/mckunkel/DCFaultFinder/blob/master/images/LabeledProcessedPlot.png" width="800">

+* This program can be ran on MacOSX and Linux

 ## Data Processing and Visualization
 * Processing uses the clas12-offline-software HipoDataSource found in the COATJava package